 Northeast Diagonal Land Use/Transit Study - This land use and transit study concluded that if the communities along the corridor use moderate or intensive Smart Growth principles in the development of the 15 identified opportunity sites, a 20 to 30 percent increase in transit use could result, increasing the viability of a future transit way/bus way.

-Central Corridor - This transit way connects downtown St. Paul's Union Depot to downtown Minneapolis and the Hiawatha Light Rail Line.
-Construction is underway by the Metropolitan Council.
+Central Corridor/Green Line - This transit way connects downtown St. Paul's Union Depot to downtown Minneapolis and the Hiawatha Light Rail Line.
+Construction is complete and operation begins June 14, 2014.

-Union Depot - The Union Depot in St. Paul is being restored as a multi-modal facility where Amtrak, high-speed rail, commuter rail, light rail transit, and local and regional bus lines will come together.
+Union Depot - Union Depot in St. Paul was fully restored to its peak 20th century elegance with 21st century amenities in 2012.
+It now serves as a multimodal transportation facility where bicycles, pedestrians, Amtrak, light rail transit, and local, regional and intercity bus lines come together.

 East Metro Rail Capacity Study - Ramsey County Regional Railroad Authority in partnership with the Red Rock Corridor Commission commissioned the East Metro Rail Capacity Study to identify needs, constraints and potential solutions related to fully developing a regional multimodal transit hub at Union Depot in downtown St. Paul, Minnesota.
 Executive Summary (pdf) | Final Report 9MB (pdf)